New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes

-The shell-shock model of \citet{smith+mccray07} may also explain the peak luminosity of several other VLSNe: 2005ap, 2006tf, 2008es \citep{quimby05ap, smith06tf, miller08es, smith09-2006gy}.
-This model requires large CSM densities at a distance of a few $\times 10^{15}$ cm, which can be accomplished if the SN progenitor undergoes significant ($\sim$0.1--1 \msun\ yr$^{-1}$) mass loss during the few decades prior to explosion \citep{smith07-2006gy}.
-The most luminous LBVs have observed mass shells with $\ga$10 \msun\ (\citealt{smith+owocki2006} and references therein), indicative of giant eruptions \citep{humphreys1994} but not LBVs in their more typical state with less violent wind variability (see \citealt{svdk2004} for a general reference on LBV winds).
-The possible connection between large CSM densities and VLSNe may suggest that their progenitors are LBVs \citep{smith09-2006gy}.
+The shell-shock model of \citet{smith+mccray07} may also explain the peak luminosity of several other VLSNe: SNe 2005ap, 2006tf, 2008es \citep{quimby05ap, smith06tf, miller08es, smith10-2006gy}.
+This model requires large CSM densities at a distance of a few $\times~10^{15}$ cm, which can be accomplished if the SN progenitor undergoes significant ($\sim$0.1--1 \msun\ yr$^{-1}$) mass loss during the few decades prior to explosion.
+The most luminous LBVs have observed mass shells with $\ga$10 \msun\ (\citealt{smith+owocki2006}, and references therein), indicative of giant eruptions \citep{humphreys1994} but not LBVs in their more typical state with less violent wind variability (see \citealt{svdk2004} for a general reference on LBV winds).
+The possible connection between large CSM densities and VLSNe may suggest that their progenitors are LBVs \citep{smith10-2006gy}.
+Furthermore, the direct identification of the progenitor of the Type IIn SN~2005gl showed it to be an LBV \citep{galyam07, galyam09}, which strengthens the connection between SNe~IIn and LBV progenitors.
 For the case of \sn, \citet{smith08-2006gy} argue that the dusty shell at $\sim$10$^{18}$ cm could exist if the progenitor underwent an LBV-like eruptive mass-loss phase $\sim$1200 yr prior to the SN.
 IR echoes for other VLSNe have not been reported to date, but we strongly encourage a search for them.
-If a substantial fraction of them exhibit late-time characteristics similar to \sn, this may be suggestive of a common timescale, $\sim$1000 years and $\sim$10 years, for extreme mass loss in the progenitors of VLSNe.
+If a substantial fraction of them exhibit late-time characteristics similar to \sn, this may be suggestive of a common timescale, $\sim$1000 yr and $\sim$10 yr, for extreme mass loss in the progenitors of VLSNe.
 The combination of a VLSNe and IR echo would point to multiple phases of eruptive mass loss, which is reminiscent of LBV behavior.
-The instability driving these eruptions still remains unclear (one possibility is the pulsation pair-instability described by \citealt{woosley07} to explain \sn), and we encourage future observational and theoretical work to better characterize these systems.
+The instability driving these eruptions still remains unclear (one possibility is the pulsation pair instability described by \citealt{woosley07} to explain \sn), and we encourage future observational and theoretical work to better characterize these systems.

 \acknowledgments